hartwigmedical/scripts/datarequest/README.md

 - For an explanation of most output see our [PURPLE tool](https://github.com/hartwigmedical/hmftools/tree/master/purity-ploidy-estimator).
 - For an example patient report see our [resources page](https://resources.hartwigmedicalfoundation.nl/).
 - For various resource files used in the analysis see our [resources page](https://resources.hartwigmedicalfoundation.nl/).

-### Final Notes
-- Internally at HMF we load up all data into a MySQL database.
-The scheme and code to set this up yourself can be found on our [resources page](http://resources.hartwigmedicalfoundation.nl).